Bli-AIk/Undertale-Changer-Template/PLAN.md

 ---

 [^1]: Primarily will add functions such as calculating beats.
-[^2]: Will attempt to add two additional options in settings to allow you to use pixel-perfect filters / upscale to a higher resolution rather than directly using a larger resolution to save performance.
+[^2]: Will attempt to add two additional options in settings to allow pixel-perfect filtering / enlarging to higher resolution at 640x480 instead of using a higher resolution directly to save performance.
-[^3]: This script will encapsulate all Unity's Debug related functions for calling, which will be executed only within the editor.
+[^3]: This script will encapsulate all Unity-related Debug functions within to call, which only execute within the editor.
-[^4]: This scene will list all narrative content in a manner consistent with the game's display, facilitating quick proofreading.
+[^4]: This scene will list all story content in a way consistent with in-game display for quick proofreading.
-[^5]: Allowing for multiple fights and battles within the game.
+[^5]: Refers to allowing multiple battles within the game.
-[^6]: Localization personnel can preview CC subtitles during the stage where translations are completed but not formally embedded, to provide localized support to players in advance.
+[^6]: Localization personnel can provide preliminary localization support to players by releasing a CC subtitles preview version during the stage where translations have been completed but not officially integrated.